-The human central nervous system (CNS), having been evolved over the last 600 million years, is the most complex living organ in the known universe.
-It has been extensively investigated over centuries, and a vast body of materials has been gathered in the print form and more recently also in electronic format.
+The animal central nervous system (CNS) has been evolved over the last 600 million years, and the human CNS is the most complex living organ in the known universe.
+The CNS has been extensively investigated, particularly over a few last centuries, and a vast body of materials, resources, and data have been gathered in the print form and more recently also in electronic format.
 Neuroanatomy is presented in numerous textbooks [1-22], print brain atlases [23-51], and electronic brain atlases [52-74].
 Several textbooks combine text with atlases [14, 15, 43, 44], and some provide neuroanatomy for various specialties including neurosurgery [1, 19, 22], neuroradiology [8, 17, 20], neurology [2], and neuroscience [18].

 The comprehension of neuroanatomy is crucial in any neurosurgical, neuroradiological, neuro-oncological, or neurological procedure.
-Therefore, CNS anatomy has been intensively studied by generations of neuroanatomists, neurosurgeons, neurologists, neuroradiologists, neurobiologists, and psychologists, among others, including Renaissance artists.
-This resulted, however, in neuroanatomy discrepancies, inconsistencies, and even controversies among various communities in terms of parcellation, demarcation, grouping, terminology, and presentation.
+Therefore, CNS anatomy has been intensively studied by generations of neuroanatomists, neuroscientists, neurosurgeons, neurologists, neuroradiologists, neurobiologists, psychologists, and psychologists, among others, including Renaissance artists.
+These efforts resulted, however, in neuroanatomy discrepancies, inconsistencies, and even controversies among various communities in terms of parcellation (subdivision), demarcation, grouping, terminology, and presentation.

-The present work differs from existing neuroanatomy primers.
-Our overall objective is to make the presentation of brain anatomy easy.
-To achieve this objective:
+This work differs from the existing neuroanatomy primers.
+Our overall objective is to make the presentation and understanding of human brain anatomy quick and easy.
+In order to achieve this objective: